microsoft/MCW-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/Hands-on lab/HOL step-by-step - Building the business migration case with Windows Server and SQL Server.md

 9. Within the **OnPremVM**, open the **Windows PowerShell ISE**, and create a new script file.

-10. Paste in the contents of the Azure Arc `OnboardingScript.ps1` script that was previously downloaded.
+10. Paste in the contents of the Azure Arc `OnboardingScript.ps1` script previously downloaded.

     > **Note**: Within the Hyper-V Virtual Machine Connection window, you may need to use the **Clipboard** -> **Type clipboard text** menu option to paste into the **OnPremVM**.